Gagasii/esp32-cam-web-server/README.md

 ## Features

--Uses web-server hosted by the ESP32-cam
+-Uses web-server hosted by the ESP32-cam.

--Easily accessible using any device with WiFi
+-Easily accessible using any device with WiFi.

--Cross-platform compatibility, a web application can be acces by any device that has a web browser
+-Cross-platform compatibility, a web application can be acces by any device that has a web browser.

 -Allow the user to view real time nest data captured by the sensing module.

 -Can connect up to 10m.

+-Has user authentication for system security.

 -Allows user to download data stored in the Esp32-cam memory.